MRes AI and Machine Learning

 |Single Breath-Hold Diffusion Tensor Cardiac MR Using Advanced Generative Adversarial Networks||Yang, Guang

 |Unsupervised discovery of robust robotics behaviours using deep learning and evolutionary algorithms||Cully, Antoine

 |Weakly Self-supervised Deep Learning for COVID-19 Prognosis||Yang, Guang

 |If you have questions, please do not hesitate to contact us at email@example.com|

 Core to our MRes programme is the research thesis, a substantial and major project providing an opportunity for students to apply a systematic approach to solving a substantial problem in or with AI.
 Furthermore, the MRes programme includes AI foundation courses, including ethics, responsible innovation and research skills training, including literature review and simulated R&D project proposal.

 The programme would normally include:

 a.
-AI foundation courses, including responsible innovation and ethics
+AI courses, including responsible innovation and ethics

 b.
 Research skills training, including literature review and simulated R&D project proposal